caminosdeagua/calculadora-captacion-lluvia/README.md

-# calculadora-capitacion-lluvia
+# rainwater-calculator
-Spanish version of rainwater-calculator repo.
+Calculator for sizing rainwater harvesting capacity in the Independence Watershed, Mexico